treasurenetprotocol/treasurenet-docs/docs/validators/concepts/incentives.md

 _<center>Logic similar to BTC supply, where block reward reduces so the block reward sum is a finite sum of the infinite series.</center>_

-_<center>However for TN, supply is determined by future asset production.<br> Disfinationary means emission slows down year-on-year.</center>_
+_<center>However for TN, supply is determined by future asset production.
+Disfinationary means emission slows down year-on-year.</center>_

 <br>